 - Proven supplement/s: Zinc + Magnesium (ZMA)… this is one of my best supplements for maintaining and improving your testosterone levels.
 It helps tremendously with tiredness, recovery, and clearing up mental fog, because it obviously works as a test booster.
 ZMA is simply a synergistic mix of Zinc and Magnesium.

 - Other proven supplements: Resveratrol, DHEA, Vitamin D3, Creatine, forskolin.
 I have researched and used these supplements, and have found them effective.
 Resveratrol in particular is fantastic for reducing estrogen, and boosting testosterone levels.
-I strongly recommend a supplement called res100 by Wicked Supplements if you’re interested – I have noticed huge improvements in terms of body composition, overall mood, and my general wellbeing.
 It is also found naturally in red grapes, red wine, cranberries, cocoa, dark chocolate.

 - Herbal aphrodisiacs can be excellent mood/libido enhancers, however, their effects on testosterone levels are questionable.
 If you suffer from erectile dysfunction, they may help, but I do not recommend taking these for anything other than a libido or mood enhancer… maca, damiana, yohimbe (yohimbine), tribulus terrestris, horny goat weed, tongkat ali, L-arginine, panax ginseng (and gingseng variations), ashwagandha, pedalium murex, bulbine natalensis, fenugreek, stinging nettle, gingko biloba, eurycoma longfolia jack, shilajit,velvet antler, chrysin, kava kava, muira puama, cayenne, schisandra, cinnamon.